iamstarlee/RegressionAlgorithm/README.md

 # RegressionAlgorithm
-I will update some algorithm about regression
+I will update some algorithm about regressions